-Jointly retaining a single business valuation expert in disputes over value is becoming increasingly common as owners seek ways to streamline the valuation process, protect their companies and control costs.
-Naming one appraiser in buy-sell agreements (versus formula and select-3-appraisers-upon-trigger approaches) is also becoming more popular.
+Jointly retaining a single trusted business valuation expert in disputes over value is becoming increasingly common as owners seek ways to streamline the valuation process, protect their companies and control costs.
+Naming one appraiser in buy-sell agreements is also becoming more popular.
 In this slightly long-winded rant, I will discuss the pros and cons of using one appraiser that all parties know and trust, and explain why you should give serious consideration to this option.

 Where My Thought Process Started

 Exit Strategies has provided valuation services for many California companies going through involuntary dissolution processes.
 Involuntary dissolution proceedings, per California Corporations Code § 1800 and § 2000, give minority shareholders who feel they have been victimized by those in control to force a liquidation or sale of the company, unless the corporation or its majority owners agree to buy them out at fair value.
 CC § 2000 stipulates that, “The court shall appoint three disinterested appraisers to appraise the fair value of the shares …”.
 Often, the judge in these cases requires that the appraisers work together to develop a conclusion of value.

 What’s interesting to me is that in every CC § 2000 case where I worked collaboratively with other competent appraisers from start to finish, we were able to reach agreement on a conclusion of value.
 I’ve talked to several other BV experts who have similar experiences on such panels.

 So, why do appraisers, working separately, reach different values?